About the Numbers - Maryland Employment Projections - Workforce Information & Performance

 Growth is rarely the main cause of net job openings and creates the majority of jobs expected to be available yearly only in the fastest growing occupations.
 Negative growth (or declining employment) is shown as zero; negative growth demand will not affect the replacement need.

-Jobs Due To Net Replacement
+Jobs Due To Separations (formerly Replacement)

 Disclaimer - The accuracy of projections is subject to error because of the many unknown factors that will affect the economy over the projection period.
 While occupational employment projections and related job outlook information can provide valuable inputs to the career decision-making process, they should not be the sole basis of a career choice.